 However, there now exists the idea that racial equality has been achieved in the United States due to the rights gained during the civil rights movement.
 If this were true, it would mean the obsolescence of minority military utilization, but the ideology of a “colorblind America” does not negate the fact that the racial state was not dismantled but only transformed – from dictatorship to hegemony – and furthermore has been targeting the Latina/o community since the 1990s.
 As the drastic growth in Latina/o accessions occurred during the Iraq War as did the concomitant soaring Latina/o propensity levels, perhaps their growing military participation during a recent American war can be conceptualized as a permutation of minority military utilization.

 This thesis was devised within the framework of citizen-soldierhood, tiered citizenship and the racial state and constructed to answer the following question: can the increase in Latina/o military involvement during the Iraq War be understood as a permutation of minority military utilization?
-This questions was answered by interviewing Latina/o veterans of the Iraq War for their narratives and perspectives.
+This question was answered by interviewing Latina/o veterans of the Iraq War for their narratives and perspectives.

 TABLE OF CONTENTS